Skip to main content

 Long-Term Potentiation (LTP)

 A lasting strengthening of neural connections that is believed to underlie the therapeutic effects of TMS.
-Repeated stimulation induces LTP-like changes in targeted brain circuits.
+Learn more about neuroplasticity and TMS.

 M

 A Danish manufacturer of TMS devices, including the MagPro and MagVita systems.
-Known for versatile coil options and research-grade systems.
+Learn about MagVenture TMS.

 Maintenance TMS

-Periodic TMS sessions (weekly, biweekly, or monthly) given after completing an initial treatment course to prevent relapse of symptoms.
-Not standardized and varies by provider.
+Periodic TMS sessions given after completing an initial treatment course to prevent relapse of symptoms.

 MBS Item Number

-Medicare Benefits Schedule item number (used in Australia) that determines if a medical procedure is eligible for a Medicare rebate.
+Medicare Benefits Schedule item number (Australia) that determines if a procedure is eligible for a Medicare rebate.
 TMS was added to the MBS in 2021 for treatment-resistant depression.

 Motor Evoked Potential (MEP)

-A measurable muscle twitch (typically in the hand) produced when TMS is applied to the motor cortex at sufficient intensity.
-Used to determine motor threshold for treatment calibration.
+A measurable muscle twitch produced when TMS is applied to the motor cortex at sufficient intensity.

 Motor Threshold (MT)

 The minimum intensity of TMS required to produce a visible muscle twitch in at least 50% of attempts.
-Used as a baseline to personalize treatment intensity for each patient.
+Used to personalize treatment intensity.

 N